How does this company make money?

 What external forces can significantly affect this company?

-The EU Single-Use Plastics Directive and Extended Producer Responsibility regulations are shifting packaging demand away from plastic toward fiber-based alternatives, affecting volume patterns across the European converting network.
-The USMCA trade agreement (the successor to NAFTA governing trade between Mexico, the United States, and Canada) shapes the terms under which containerboard and corrugated products move between Mexican and North American operations.
-Energy price volatility in Europe directly affects mill operating costs because the mills depend on natural gas for steam generation and drying.
+The EU Single-Use Plastics Directive and Extended Producer Responsibility regulations are pushing brands away from plastic packaging and toward fiber-based alternatives, which increases demand for Smurfit's products but also raises compliance requirements.
+The USMCA trade agreement shapes how containerboard and corrugated products move between Smurfit's Mexican and North American operations.
+And in Europe, natural gas price swings hit mill operating costs directly, because mills depend on gas for steam generation and drying.

 Where is this company structurally vulnerable?